 Salvadoran coffee production is part of the country’s roots and history.
 The cultivation of these beans has had an impact on the history and economy of the country.

-The coffee route in El Salvador is composed of numerous locations that produce delicious Salvadoran coffee in the departments of Santa Ana, Ahuachapan, and Sonsonate.
+The coffee route in El Salvador is composed of numerous locations that produce delicious Salvadoran coffee in the departments of Santa Ana, Ahuachapan, Sonsonate, and Morazan.

 At these locations, you will have the opportunity of seeing and learning what it takes to make a cup of coffee.
 Furthermore, you will have the chance to sample some of the products.